Upcoming DC Comics May 2021 revealed: More exploration of the DC Infinite Frontier

 The DC May 2021 solicitations are here, outlining all of the upcoming DC May 2021 comic books, trade paperback releases, covers, and more.
-DC is continuing to roll out a smattering of new 'Infinite Frontier' books, putting some classic characters in some precarious positions, continues to demonstrate the importance of digital-first to the brand moving forward, and relaunches a legendary title.
+DC is continuing to roll out a smattering of new 'Infinite Frontier' books, putting some classic characters in some precarious positions.
+The publisher also continues to demonstrate the importance of digital-first to its brand moving forward, and relaunches a legendary title.

 The DC May 2021 Solicitations under the spotlight this month are undoubtedly Mister Miracle: The Source of Freedom #1 from writer Brandon Easton and artist Fico Ossio, which chronicles the story of how Shilo Norman became the Mister Miracle of tomorrow.
 And DC is showing Future State isn't just 'two-months-and-done.'
 Future State: Gotham #1 from writers Joshua Williamson and Dennis Culver, and artist Giannis Milonogiannis show the at least Gotham City's near-future still has a publishing future.